Motion of the heavy symmetric top when magnitudes of conserved angular momenta are different: Different types of motion and their solution

 \subsubsection{Regular precession}

-For the regular or steady precession, the heavy symmetric top spinning with $\dot \psi_0$ should start its motion with an initial inclination angle $\theta_0$ and precession angular velocity $\dot \phi_0$ and continue its precession without nutation, $\dot \theta=0$ \cite{Goldstein}.

 We already mentioned that effective potential has a minimum.
+In the regular precession, $E'$ is equal to that minimum value.

+In this type of motion, the heavy symmetric top spinning with $\dot \psi_0$ should start its motion with an initial inclination angle $\theta_0$ and precession angular velocity $\dot \phi_0$ and continue its precession without nutation, $\dot \theta=0$ \cite{Goldstein}.

-In regular precession, $E'$ is equal to that minimum value.
-One can take the derivative of equation \eqref{ueff} with respect to $\theta$ and equate it to the zero to find the minimum of $U_{eff}$.
+One can take the derivative of equation \eqref{ueff} with respect to $\theta$ and equate it to $0$ to find the minimum of $U_{eff}$.
 After writing $a$ and $b$ in terms of $\dot \phi$ and $\dot \psi$ at the derivative of $U_{eff}$, one can get \cite{ArnoldMaunder}

-$\sin \theta$ is equal to zero at $\theta=0$ and $\theta=\pi$, which correspond to sleeping top \cite{Tanriverdi2020}.
+$\sin \theta$ is equal to $0$ at $\theta=0$ and $\theta=\pi$, which give infinities of effective potential.
 If $\theta=\pi/2$, then this equation reduces to first order and it has only one solution $\dot \phi=Mgl/(I_z \dot \psi)$ \cite{ArnoldMaunder}.
-If $I_z=I_x$, the same solution is obtained without angle restriction, but it is not a symmetric top anymore but a spherical top.
-For a symmetric top and $\theta \ne \pi/2$, after simplifying $\sin \theta$, one can get
+If $I_z=I_x$, the same solution is obtained without this angle restriction, but it is not a symmetric top anymore but a spherical top.